Spring NamedParameterJdbcTemplate and BeanPropertySqlParameterSource Example

 Database Configuration

-I will use annotation based configuration and we need to create appropriate beans for working with database.
+I will use annotation based configuration and you need to create appropriate beans for working with database.

 I am using application.properties file which is kept under src/main/resources classpath folder.